boopeshmahendran/markdown-previewer/README.md

 # markdown-previewer
-A simple markdown previewer using react js and marked js
+A simple markdown previewer using react js and marked js <br>
+You can view it [here]( https://boopeshmahendran.github.io/markdown-previewer/).

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).